flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/routes-and-links.md

 }
 ```

+!!! note
+    If the handler function is not defined, the server will just return `null` json data.

 ### Middlewares (optional) {#middlewares}
 Middlewares are used to perform operations before the handler function is executed.
 Middlewares are functions that accept `http.Handler` and return `http.Handler`.
 Below is an example of how to define a middleware:
 ```go title="main.go"